Academy Mortgage recently celebrated its 30th anniversary, having been founded back in 1988.

 Academy Mortgage Interest Rates

-- My guess is their rates are average relative to other lenders
+- My guess is their rates are average relative to other mortgage lenders

 Unfortunately, the company doesn’t advertise their mortgage interest rates anywhere online.
 So it’s impossible to know how competitive they are pricing-wise.